Soyam27/EditorMaster_RCCTechz/README.md

 - Optional: run from a local server (sometimes helps with image security/CORS when exporting):
 	- You can use any static server you prefer (e.g., VS Code Live Server extension).

+ ## Notes & limitations

+- The Website is designed only for devices with screen width 900px and above.
+- Download jpg button will work upon uncommenting this `<script src="https://cdn.jsdelivr.net/npm/html2canvas@1.4.1/dist/html2canvas.min.js"></script>` from the index.html file

 ## Project structure

 ```